sawsent/rune/README.md

-# rune
+# Rune

-Are you tired of storing passwords and API keys in plain text files? **rune** is a terminal-based password manager for developers that lets you securely store, retrieve, update, and manage secrets—all encrypted with a key you provide.
-Each secret can have its own key, and nothing is ever stored on disk except the encrypted data.
+Are you tired of storing passwords and API keys in plain text files? **Rune** is a simple, developer-focused terminal vault for securely storing secrets.
+Each secret is encrypted with a key you provide — nothing is ever stored unencrypted, and no master password is saved.

+Rune is built with a workflow developers expect: fast commands, helpful prompts, clipboard integration, and flexible configuration.

 ---

 ## Features

-- Securely store passwords and API keys with per-secret keys.
+- 🔐 Per-secret encryption keys
+- 🏷️ Add, update, delete, and list secrets
-- Retrieve secrets by providing the key used for encryption.
+- 📋 Retrieve and auto-copy secrets to your clipboard
-- Update or delete stored secrets.
-- List all stored entries.
-- All data is stored locally in an encrypted file — no master password is ever saved.
+- 🛠️ Configurable encryption mode, storage mode, and file location
+- ❌ Keys are *never stored* — lose the key, lose the secret
+- ✨ Interactive prompts for missing options

 ---

 ## Installation

-Install Rune via pip:

 ```bash
 pip install rune